loke-dev/vue-portfolio/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Beer raised to anyone who's code was used
-* Inspiration
-* etc